 One component that is not always at the forefront of someone’s mind is how their final arrangements will be paid for.
 If there is not enough money to cover funeral costs, family members are held financially responsible.

 This can be a major monetary shock for loved ones who are grieving.
-Fortunately, to ease this financial burden, there is funeral insurance.
+Fortunately, to ease this financial burden, there is senior funeral insurance.

 12 Primary Questions To Ask About Illinois Funeral Insurance